EnamiYa/C-subset-Compiler/code_gen/notes.md

 # To Do

-## old
-- test:
-  - build tree w/ types - done
-  - \# children is correct in nodes - done
-  - sym table type extraction + offset - done

 - maybe delete the params field in Procedure class
 - remove unused includes

 # Questions
-- how to evaluate expr in order priority if ()
+- how to evaluate expr in order priority of ()
 - will fp start from 0 work with procedures taking 0 args too

 # Plan